derenko/avantage-7-fullstack-ecommerce/README.md

 ## Motivation

-Learn more about Next.js App Router and try using it for production (almost) app.
+Learn more about Next.js App Router and try using it for pet project app.

 ## Tech Stack